aslanchan7/cse15l-lab-reports/lab3/lab3.md

 ./technical/biomed/1468-6708-3-7.txt
 ```

-Description: The `-name` allows to find files where the base of the file name matches the pattern that I provide.
+Description: The `-name` option allows me to find files where the base of the file name matches the pattern that I provide.
 This may be useful if I am trying to find a file that starts in a certain pattern/way.

 **`-type` Examples**